Installation, Sealing, Cleaning and Ongoing Maintenance Instructions for Cement Tiles by Marrakech Design

-Please note that this is not a complete guide to installation and maintenance but some advice on aspects which we from our experience have found to be particularly important.
+Please note that this is by no means a complete guide to installation and maintenance but some advice on aspects which we from our experience have found to be particularly important.

 Installing the tiles

-Since the tiles are hand-made and therefore subject to color variation we recommend that you batch mix them randomly from different boxes when laying them out in order to balance color and tone variation to achieve the best overall aesthetic appearance.
+Since the tiles are hand-made and therefore subject to color variations we recommend that you batch mix them randomly from different boxes when laying them out in order to balance color and tone variation to achieve the best overall aesthetic appearance.

 Make sure that the surface that is to be tiled is prepared correctly regarding level, cleanliness, appropriate priming and perfectly dry.

-Installation of cement tiles requires a double spread of adhesive.
-Use thin-set mortar and a notched trowel and apply the thin-set both to the substrate and to the back of the tile ensuring a 100% even coverage.
+Installation of cement tiles requires back buttering / a double spread of adhesive.
+Use adhesive / thin-set mortar and a notched trowel and apply the adhesive / thin-set both to the substrate and to the back of the tile ensuring a 100% even coverage.
 (Under no circumstances attempt a "Dot & Dab Method")

-The pattern of the tiles look best with small grout joints (1-3 mm); in some countries insurance company policies require wider joints e.g. in wet areas – please check local regulation before installation.
+The pattern of the tiles looks best with small grout joints (1-3 mm); In some countries building regulations/ insurance company policies require wider joints e.g. in wet areas – please check local regulation before installation.
 3-4 mm joints is necessary when using under floor heating mats or cables.
 Our recommendation is to wait 10-12 weeks before you start using the underfloor heating.

 Be aware that sealing in itself does not prevent excess grout (see step 3 – grouting) from sticking to the surface.
-It is thus of paramount importance that any excess grout on the face of the tiles is wiped off immediately and meticulously.
+It is thus of paramount importance that any excess grout on the surface of the tile is wiped off immediately and meticulously after grouting.

 Before grouting tiles should be allowed to dry for at least 24 hours.

-Mix the grout to a slightly runny consistency in order to facilitate applying to small grout joints (1-3 mm).
+Mix the grout strictly according to the manufacturer's instructions in order to facilitate applying to small grout joints (1-3 mm).
 Apply the grout to small areas at a time so that any excess grout on the face of the tiles can be wiped off immediately.
-Use a Micro fibre cloth / sponge or soft Scotch-Brite pad if neccessary.
+Use a Micro fibre cloth / sponge or soft Scotch-Brite pad if necessary.

-We advise against using dark colored grout with pale tiles and vice versa.
+We advise against using very dark colored grout with pale tiles and vice versa.

 The tiles should be cleaned regularly using a pH Neutral cleaner such as Miracle Tile & Stone Cleaner (diluted stone soap if available in your market) or a product like Lithofin Easy Care.
-Repeated cleaning with soft soap will also help maintain a satin finish to the tiles and to an extent acts as a continuous re-sealant.
+Repeated cleaning with stone soap will also help maintain a satin finish to the tiles and to an extent acts as a continuous topical / surface sealant of the tiles.

-Depending on the amount of foot traffic and the type of sealer used the tiles may have to be re-sealed periodically using a penetrating sealer.
+Depending on the amount of foot traffic and the type of sealer used the tiles may have to be re-sealed periodically with a penetrating sealer.

 Never use acidic cleaners or other acids on cement tiles.